apache/activemq-artemis/docs/user-manual/en/examples.md

 Message Consumer Rate Limiting
 ------------------------------

-With Apache ActiveMQ you can specify a maximum consume rate at which a JMS MessageConsumer will consume messages.
+With Apache ActiveMQ Artemis you can specify a maximum consume rate at which a JMS MessageConsumer will consume messages.
 This can be specified when creating or deploying the connection factory.

-If this value is specified then Apache ActiveMQ will ensure that messages are never consumed at a rate higher than the specified rate.
+If this value is specified then Apache ActiveMQ Artemis will ensure that messages are never consumed at a rate higher than the specified rate.
 This is a form of consumer throttling.